rcos/rcos-handbook/docs/coordinating/agenda.md

 ## Third Meeting

+!> The process for Project Pairing and proposal approving now occurs asynchronously due to remote learning.

-The third meeting has two parts that occur simultaneously: project 'Project Pairing' and proposal approval.
+The third meeting has two parts that occur simultaneously: [Project Pairing](membership/project_pairing) and proposal approval.
 The mentors should be split evenly between the two events, with each occuring in its own room.
 Finding a project can be very nervewracking for newcomers, so Project Pairing is intended to ensure every student finds a project.

-In one room, every project that is looking for more group members should have a representative present to talk to potential group members.
-The representative should have a printed copy of their pitch slide to identify themself.
-Every student that does not yet have a project will be present, and will be able to talk to the project representatives and find a project that matches their interest.
-Mentors should be present to guide students who appear lost or anxious, and to make sure each project gets members.
-Once students have selected their project, or if they already have a project, they should go to the second room.

 In the second room, mentors should be present to look over student's proposals and approve them.
 If a proposal does not meet the guidelines, mentors should assist the project members in modifying their proposal.

-Every for-credit student must have a project with an approved proposal by the end of the fourth meeting.
+**Every for-credit student must have a project with an approved proposal by the end of the fourth meeting.**

 ## Prior to the Fourth Meeting